borg286/sevtech/README.md

 * Need bronze tier pickaxe or claw paxel to pick up the luminous crafting table

-* Some recipes seem like it requires the Luminous Crafting Table, but actually don't.
-If you see a starlight indicator at the bottom then they do.
-If attempting the recipe doesn’t result in the item showing up on the right hand side of the crafting table then either you have the wrong items, crafting can’t be done during daylight, or there is insufficient starlight.
-Star light increases with Y level, up to 120.
+* Start by making some lightwells, preferably with liquid hoppers pulling from the bottom and pushing into wooden barrels.
+You only need 1 bucket of starlight to upgrade to the next tier of altar.

+* All Astral Sorcery recipes require a minimum amount of starlight.
+Early items often need so little starlight that you can craft them during the day.
+Upgrading your alter probably needs to wait till nightfall.
+Star light increases with Y level, up to y=120.
+If making the next item in AS needs more starlight than you have at your base then move your AS stuff into the mountains.
 Use a bronze or claw pickaxe to pick up the luminous crafting table and find a higher place or different chunk.
 Higher than 120 doesn't matter.
-Once you get more advanced altars this benefit doesn’t matter.
+Once you get more advanced altars this benefit doesn't matter.

 * Mischief of Mice's [top tips](https://www.youtube.com/watch?v=i22YPsbfego) and a [playlist of astral sorcery - bit by bit](https://www.youtube.com/watch?v=9uU67eYK_Mc&list=PLQzDSnrhrcyyZKmHp1zdj03jRbuZN7NOh)